Asmara–Massawa Steam Railway

 Route Engineering Challenges

-• Post-independence reconstruction using salvaged Italian-era components
+• Post-independence reconstruction following damage during the 1977–1991 Eritrean liberation struggle, with salvaged Italian-era components

 Line length